Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Introduction

-If we only assumed that our group did not contain any free subgroups, we could not prove that our group is virtually abelian.
+If we only assumed that our group contained no free subgroups, we could not prove that our group is virtually abelian.
 Indeed, the Thompson group $F$ is contained in $V_{2}$ and is hence a subgroup of the group of diffeomorphisms of the standard ternary Cantor set.
-But this group is finitely generated, does not contain any free subgroup on two generators and is not Abelian.
-For more information about the group $F$ and references for proofs of those results, see Section 1.5 of \cite{Nav}.
+But this group is finitely generated, contains no free subgroup on two generators and is not abelian.
+For more information about the group $F$ and references for proofs of these results, see Section 1.5 of \cite{Nav}.
 The best we can hope for finitely generated subgroups without a free subgroup on two generators is that they have a finite orbit.
+We will explore this question in a forthcoming article.

 We prove Theorem \ref{nosubsemi} in Section 4 of this article.

 Observe that the corresponding statement for Higman-Thompson's groups $V_{n}$ was unknown, as far as we know.
 We state it as a corollary.

 \begin{corollary} Let $n \geq 2$.
 Any subgroup of the group $V_{n}$ without free subsemigroup on two generators is virtually abelian. \end{corollary}